 From the watch's Home screen, swipe left until you reach Add widget.
 Tap it, and then swipe to and tap Steps.
 Now you can view your step count by simply looking at the Step widget.
 Tap the widget for more details.

 It doesn't stop with your steps.
-You do all kinds of other workouts too!
-No worries, you can view other types of exercise on your watch's Widget screen.
+You can view other workouts on your watch's Widget screen.

 Frequently asked questions about the step count

 Why is my step count increase delayed on my watch?

 It’s normal for there to be a slight delay before your latest step count is displayed.
 However, if there is a very long delay, your watch may have low GPS signals or may not have a good network connection.

 Why is my step count inaccurate on my watch?

 The steps recorded by your watch are an estimate and may vary from the actual step count.
 This is because certain factors can affect how steps are recorded.
 For example, on some watches, steps are only counted when there is hand movement.
 So, if you push a lawnmower or do an exercise with no hand movement, steps may not be recorded.
 Other factors, such as environmental conditions or skin conditions, may also affect how well steps are recorded.